In This Series

 The common error in both approaches is the wife’s belief that her happiness, or soul health, is dependent on the actions or love from her husband.
 If the husband is unable to serve as a godly leader, the wife must repent of her idolatry and find other sources of Christ’s grace.
 This change in her mind is the key to her survival.

 Experiencing the full life with Jesus, we say with David, “You have put more joy in my heart than they have when their grain and wine abound” (Psalm 4:7).
-We can be infinitely and enduringly more happy with Jesus than with anything or even everything in a world without him. – Marshall Segal
+We can be infinitely and enduringly happier with Jesus than with anything or even everything in a world without him. – Marshall Segal

 There are three areas of focus for soul care.